 - Step 8: Capital and The Crossover Point

-- Each month, calculate investment income and post as a separate line on your chart
+- Each month, post investment income as a separate line on your chart

 - (Monthly Investment Income x 12 months) / Interest Rate OR Annual Expenses x 25 = savings needed to reach financial independence